rhezab/smile/docs/starting.md

 gh auth login --web
 ```

-Into your terminal program.
+into your terminal program.
 This will open your default browser and ask you to log in to GitHub.

 ## 2. Request access to the shared database resources (gureckislab only)